|Sensei Alexis applies bunkai (pragmatic self-defense) found in Naihanchi shodan kata and |

 gojushiho in Japanese)

-Then, we have kobudo - a different Okinawan art with all of its kata and bunkai.
+Then, we have kobudo - a different Okinawan art with all of its kata and bunkai (but they are very similar to karate kata).
 Then there is Toide.
-And what about jujutsu, iaido, kenjutsu, sojutsu, hojojutsu, aikido, judo, ninjutsu, etc, etc. All of a sudden, you need several lifetimes to master traditional martial arts.
+And how about jujutsu, iaido, kenjutsu, sojutsu, hojojutsu, aikido, judo, ninjutsu, etc, etc. All of a sudden, you need several lifetimes to master traditional martial arts.
+But it is a rare dojo that has the expertise to introduce you to all of these martial arts.
+Most will only introduce you to one martial art.

 The head master of the Arizona Hombu Dojo, Grandmaster Hausel, has trained in more than a dozen Okinawan - Japanese martial arts for over 50 years - sounds like a lot, but he is only beginning to learn the martial arts.
 So when people learn martial arts at this Arizona school, they won't have time to get bored.
 And when it comes to breaking rocks, he is also a well-known geologist who teaches students a little about rocks before they have the opportunity to break a rock.
 BREAKING ROCKS?
 ARE YOU CRAZY?
 Yes breaking rocks with their bare hands.